MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 the top XML element's name.
-If it matches something in the registered map (`children` is the map, it will match "system" in this case), it will call the handler registered in the map for that name, In this case `ElemOpBase`.
+If it matches something in the registered map (`children` is the map, it will match "system" in this case), it will call the handler registered in the map for that name, In this case `YangElem`.

-The `validate`, `validate_add`, or `validate_del` method of `ElemOpBase` will be called, depending of if this is a change, add or delete operation.
+The `validate`, `validate_add`, or `validate_del` method of `YangElem` will be called, depending of if this is a change, add or delete operation.
 It will go through the child elements of the XML object passed to it and call handlers in its children.
 In this case, it will see "hostname" and call the validate method of the `Hostname`